Understanding Water Heater Pilot Lights

 Moisture and Leaks

 Water leaking into the burner compartment from a hidden plumbing leak can extinguish the pilot flame and cause corrosion that leads to ongoing problems.
-Condensation in humid environments can also contribute to this issue, though it's less common than external water sources.
+If you notice puddles or moisture near the unit, address the leaking water heater before attempting to relight.

 Troubleshooting and Relighting Your Pilot Light

-Before calling a professional and spending $125-350 on service, you can safely troubleshoot many pilot light issues yourself by following proper procedures.
+Before calling a professional and spending $100 to $300 on service, you can safely troubleshoot many pilot light issues yourself by following proper procedures.

 Safety Precautions Before Starting

-- Turn off the gas control valve completely and wait 5-10 minutes for any residual gas to dissipate
+- Turn off the gas control valve completely and wait at least 5 minutes for any residual gas to dissipate

 - Ensure adequate ventilation in the area by opening windows or doors